 Days 8 & 9: Exploring the Chobe River System

-While each day’s discoveries are different, we’ll experience a range of wildlife encounters and cultural activities during our riverboat safari.
+While each day’s discoveries are different, we’ll experience a wide range of wildlife encounters and cultural activities during our riverboat safari.
 Chobe National Park is known for its tremendous elephant herds, a population that exceeds 70,000.
 We often see several hundred elephants in a single day!
-Large herds of buffalo and antelope are also present, and can get exhilaratingly close on skiff excursions into their midst.
-We’re also likely to see lots of hippos and crocodiles, and birds abound, too (more than 400 species)—look for water birds such as storks, herons and egrets as we cruise leisurely along the riverways.
-Other activity options include a guided walk on Impalila Island to meet local villagers and a chance to climb an ancient baobab tree, rewarding adventurers with spectacular views of the Chobe and Zambezi confluence and four bordering countries from the top.
-And for those who want to try their hand at landing one of the Zambezi’s famed tiger fish, both fly fishing and rod-and-reel options are available.
-Each evening we return to our comfortable houseboat for dinner and a soothing night’s rest, lulled to sleep by the sounds of the African wild.
+Large herds of buffalo and antelope are also present, and we often get exhilaratingly close on skiff excursions into their midst.
+We’re also likely to see lots of hippos and crocodiles, and birds abound, too—more than 400 species.
+Look for water birds such as storks, herons and egrets as we leisurely ply the channels.

 Day 10: Kasane / Depart